Beschreibung

 This is often caused by plugins that don’t clean up their cron events when you deactivate them.
 You can use your favourite search engine to search for the event name in order to find out which plugin it belongs to, and then decide whether or not to delete it.

-How do I change the next run time or the recurrence of a cron event?
+How do I change the next run time or the schedule of a cron event?

 Wie kann ich ein Cron-Event erstellen, welches eine URL ansteuert?